 Details also ensure the safest environment, not only for people but for physical property.
 Paul gives examples of tanks located near a parking lot with employee vehicles or a tank farm’s control room filled with computers. which could be compromised or damaged from abrasive cleaning fallout.

 Tank facility managers and owners don’t always consider these details, which can lead contractors to specify the wrong coating system or application methods.
-Highly qualified and experienced industrial coating contractors will look for these things, yet even then, the more information provided upfront, the better for all concerned.

 5. Don't neglect quality assurance